Xing Yun (politician): Biography

 Xing was born in March 1952 in Tumed Left Banner, Inner Mongolia, China.
 He entered the workforce in September 1968, and joined the Chinese Communist Party in March 1981.
-During the Cultural Revolution, He taught at a school before going to Inner Mongolia University of Technology in September 1973.
-In December 1976 he was assigned to the propaganda department of local government is Tumd Right Banner.
+During the Cultural Revolution, he taught at a school before going to Inner Mongolia University of Technology in September 1973.
+In December 1976 he was assigned to the Publicity Department of local government is Tumd Right Banner.
 In September 1987, he was appointed deputy head Shiguai District, Baotou.
 In December 1990, he was head and deputy Party chief of Shiguai District.
 He served as mayor of Ih Ju League (now Ordos City) from January 1995 to October 1996, and Communist Party Secretary, the top political position in the city, from October 1996 to December 2001.
 In December 2001 he was transferred back to Baotou and appointed Communist Party Secretary.
 In December 2006 he was promoted to become Secretary of Inner Mongolia Autonomous Region Political and Legal Affairs Commission, a position he held until November 2011.
 In February 2012 he became vice-chairman of the Inner Mongolia People's Congress, a position he held for almost four years until his retirement.